MuresanIA/Todo-App-Full-Stack-Angular/README.md

 3. I have connected Spring - Security and Spring - Boot with JWT - Framework.

-(Currently working on connecting Spring - Boot restful API with JPA and Hibernate.)
+4. I have connected Spring - Boot restful API with JPA and Hibernate.

 Each of these steps is visible through my pushes to  main  branch .